top of page

 Photo Courtesy: Moments by Kajan and Divinemethod Photography

 3. Maang Tikka / Nethi Chutti Suryapirai and Chandrapirai: An iconic part of Tamil bridal jewellery.
-It rests on the bride’s forehead enhancing symmetry and invoking the blessings of Goddess Lakshmi.
-Worn by the bride on either side of her hair parting, the Suryapirai sun shaped and Chandrapirai moon shaped ornamental jewels are studded with colorful gemstones.
+It rests on the bride’s forehead, enhancing symmetry and invoking the blessings of Goddess Lakshmi.
+Worn on either side of her hair parting, the Suryapirai sun-shaped and Chandrapirai moon-shaped ornamental jewels are studded with colourful gemstones.

 PC: Omer Janjua